GiganticPlayground/open-webui/README-FORK.md

 1. You'll need an OpenAI API Key.
 You can get one by signing up at https://beta.openai.com/signup/.

+##  Self-Signed Certificate Generation for Development

+Refer to the [Self-Signed Certificate Generation](_dev_tools/TLS/README.md) section for generating self-signed certificates for development.

 ## Running Natively

 This section discusses how to build and run the Open WebUI project natively on your machine.
 This is useful for development and testing purposes.